JonathanBowker/pseudonymisation-as-a-service/README.md

 ![Examples of email address pseudonymisation with RNG - various utility levels](/images/email-complex-mapping.png)

-The main pitfalls of both counter and RNG lie with the scalability of the technique in cases of large datasets, especially if it is required that the same pseudonym is always assigned to the same address (i.e. in a deterministic pseudonymisation Scenario as in Table 12).
+The main pitfalls of both counter and RNG lie with the scalability of the technique in cases of large datasets, especially if it is required that the same pseudonym is always assigned to the same address (i.e. in a deterministic pseudonymisation scenario as in Table 12).
 Indeed, in such case, the pseudonymisation entity needs to perform a cross-check throughout the whole pseudonymisation table whenever a new entry is to be pseudonymised.
 Complexity increases in more sophisticated cases of implementation as those shown in Table 14 (e.g. when the pseudonymisation entity needs to classify email addresses with the same domain or the same country without revealing this domain/country).

 ## 7.2 CRYPTOGRAPHIC HASH FUNCTION